elios11/elios11/README.md

 ----------------------------------

 I've been coding since 2 year ago, starting with The Odin Project's curriculum, and the CS50x edX course.
 I recently finished a web-development course which includes a transversal skills course, where I used and learned JavaScript, CSS, HTML, Bootstrap, and Sass.
+I recently finished a Scrimba React course where I learned the basics of this library.
+I certificated as a Scrum Master from a LearnQuest course, and I'm currently doing an IBM FullStack Cloud certification.

 *   🌍  I'm based in Montevideo, Uruguay
 *   ✉️  You can contact me at [eliosferrena@gmail.com](mailto:eliosferrena@gmail.com)